Nutrition & Fitness

 9. Plow It Out

-If you have neck issues, you should avoid plow pose.
+If you have neck issues, you should avoid the plow pose.
 However, those without such challenges will find this stretch tackles lower back pain that extends into your mid-region.

 Lie on your back and elevate your feet behind your head, supporting yourself with your hands to start.
 As you become more comfortable with the movement, you can interlace your fingers beneath you with your humerus bone on the floor.